Raised Bed Soil Calculator

 - Calculator multiplies for multiple beds

-- Results show:- Total cubic feet and cubic yards needed
+- Total cubic feet and cubic yards needed

 - Number of bags (if buying bagged soil)